Skip to main content

 How does the industry placement work?

-Industry placements will last between 3 and 18 months, and all the details will be agreed with your academic and industry supervisors at the beginning of the PhD studies.
+Industry placements will be agreed with your supervisory team, and may take place in one block, for example a period of 3months, or be spread over the course of the programme depending on the needs of your project.
 You will be party to an agreement between Queen Mary, the Industry partner, and yourself which outlines the additional contribution that the Industry partner will make towards your studentship, to facilitate engagement and visits to their offices.
 This typically is a stipend top-up to cover additional travel, and accommodation during the period of a placement, however this does vary and will be agreed based on the requirements of your specific project, and you may therefore find that it varies between students on the programme.

 How does the interview work?